webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 To illustrate, we are going to show what happens when we:

 * Authenticate from a [http://www.w3.org/2014/annotation/experiment/webaudio.html W3C spec] ("B")
 * Want to use experiment with Docs features in the [http://docs.webplatform.org/test/css/properties/border "test" wiki at docs.webplatform.org/test/] ("C").

 Which, both, are the first using our new Accounts system.

 To have the system to not ask the user to authenticate again we needed to find a way to check if a session is opened, and get the user data so I can create a local session from that trusted source.

+Most of the following would happen at [[#3.
+Possibility: Detected a session]] during [[#Using OAuth2 to start a session]] with a non blocking JavaScript module #TODO.

 === SSO and remembering, proposal 1 ===

 While the original design of Firefox Accounts OAuth server was to remember if a user previously authenticated, that functionality is not implemented yet.

 The issue is known and documented [https://github.com/mozilla/fxa-content-server/issues/1195 in their GitHub issue #1195].

+In the eventuality of the Firefox Accounts OAuth server changes its behavior, we will still need a non-blocking JavaScript module to check whether a session is already opened.

 === SSO and remembering, proposal 2 ===

-While this implementation proposal is some sort of workaround, it is designed to provide the same data we would get if the issue [[#SSO and remembering, proposal 1]] was implemented in the first place.
-But instead, we are going to use an iframe and some JavaScript.
+While this implementation proposal is some sort of workaround, it is designed to provide the same data we would get if the issue [[#SSO and remembering, proposal 1]].

-This process also covers appropriate Content Security Policy settings and how to retrieve the sessionToken and should not involve any popup.

-'''Story''': A user clicks on login on an SSO enabled webapp.
-Once the OAuth handshake finished, the session is opened on the accounts.webplatform.org server.
+In either case, we first need to discover whether a session is already opened using Content Security Policies and Cross Frame communication through a hidden iframe via JavaScript.

+'''Story''': A person signed in to work on testing a feature in the SSO enabled [http://docs.mroftalpbew.org/wiki/Main_Page WebPlatform Docs Staging wiki] ("D").
+Later in his browsing session, the user wants to add an comment to a [http://www.w3.org/2014/annotation/experiment/webaudio.html W3C spec that supports annotations] ("B").
+Without having to enter his credentials more than once.

-The workflow in this code proposal should be run before [[#1.
-From a page, when you click login]]
+The workflow in this code proposal should be run before [[#4.
+From a page, when you click login]].

+The following is separated in two parts:
+* Detecting a sessino through a non blocking JavaScript detection module
+* Creating a local session (by resuming from [[#8.
+Initialize local web application session]])

-==== FxA needs the following code ====
+==== Code to add ====

+The following code will handle the missing behavior we need to enable our feature.

 ===== 0.1.
-In fxa-content-server, add =====
+Event handler to validate a session =====

+In our own fork and branch of <tt>fxa-content-server</tt>, in [https://github.com/webplatform/fxa-content-server/blob/webplatform-customizations/app/scripts/views/base.js app/scripts/views/base.js]

 <syntaxHighlight>
       // WebPlatform Specific ===============================